 Form N215 - Certificate of Service of Section 8 Notice

-This Form N215 - Certificate of Service of Section 8 Notice should be completed by the person who has served a Section 8 Notice on a tenant.
+The PROP.SP.05 - Form N215 - Certificate of Service of Section 8 Notice is the Court form to be completed by the person who has served a Section 8 Notice on a tenant.
 The certificate of service can then be submitted to the court if the landlord subsequently applies to court for a possession order.

 It is vital that a landlord can prove that the Section 8 Notice was served on the tenant in accordance with the requirements of the tenancy agreement.
 There are other methods of proving service, including: